Headroom reduction workload optimization

 Testing or custom-configured workloads

-After Kompass reduces the minimum replicas in either of the automated strategies, Kompass continues to analyze and adjust - if needed - the minimum replica setting to ensure that managed workloads are being optimized according to the selected strategy.
+After the initial reduction in minimum replicas, Kompass continues to analyze and adjust - if needed - the minimum replica setting to ensure that managed workloads are being optimized according to the selected strategy.
 Changes are made when a change in the usage pattern is determined or when an optimization strategy is changed.

-After Headroom reduction is active on a workload, you can see the impact on the workload in terms of CPU, RAM, cost, and other metrics.
-For more info, see Apply and manage Headroom reduction.
+After Headroom reduction is active on a workload, you can see the impact on the workload in terms of CPU, RAM, cost, and other metrics in the user interface.
+You can also change the selected optimization strategy or remove the solution entirely.
+For more info, see Apply and manage Headroom reduction

 For information about supported environments and limitations, see Compute solution supported environments and limitations.